Increased financial aid at private colleges, the ACT is going digital, acceptance rates and more.

 High school seniors need to be communicating with colleges, guidance counselors and others this month, college counselor J.T.
 Duck advises on “The Choice.”

-Dealing with the waitlist Elizabeth Heaton explains what to do if and when your teen receives the call in a few weeks from his top choice college on USA Today College.
+Dealing with the waitlist Elizabeth Heaton explains what to do if and when your teen receives the call in a few weeks from his top choice college for USA Today.

-Suggestions for the summer Also on USA Today College, American University student Mark Lieberman shares what incoming college freshmen should do during the next few months.
+Suggestions for the summer Also for USA Today, American University student Mark Lieberman shares what incoming college freshmen should do during the next few months.

 It’s never too early to begin that college essay.
 Rising seniors should take a look at the essay prompts for the 2013-2014 Common Application shared by Tanya Abrams on “The Choice.”